Skip to main content

 REGIONAL AIRCRAFT 2020-2023

-The REG objective is to bring the integration of technologies for Regional Aircraft to a further level of complexity with respect to the achievements of CS GRA.
-Retaining GRA outcomes, advanced technologies for regional aircraft are being further developed and will be integrated and validated at aircraft level to drastically de-risk their integration on future regional aircraft products:
+The CS2 REG objective was to bring the integration of technologies for Regional Aircraft to a further level of complexity respect to CS GRA the achievements.
+Technologies for regional aircraft were further developed and validated through demonstrations to de-risk their integration on future regional aircrafts:

 •Airbus D&S Multimission Aircraft.

-•Qualification of items for ground tests and for safety of flight
+•Qualification of items for ground tests and safety of flight

 •Integration of innovative components and systems into the demonstrators

-•Deliver of inputs to ECO TA for LCA evaluations.
+•Delivery of inputs to ECO TA for LCA evaluations

-• Flying Test Bed 2 wing structural modification of demo aircraft and manufacturing of central wing box on-ground demonstrator completed in 2020; achievement of the Permit to Fly in Dec.
-2021; In-flight demonstration completed in 2022.
+•Flying Test Bed 2 wing structural modification of demo aircraft and manufacturing of central wing box ground demonstrator in 2020; achievement of the Permit to Fly in Dec.
+2021; flight demonstration in 2022.
 All the flight points covered and TRL 6 achieved.
-The technologies tests in this demonstrator come from AIRFRAME, SYSTEMS and REGIONAL platforms including morphing winglets, multi-functional flaps, the affordable flight control system and the integrated Satcom antenna.
-The crews feedback of the aircraft behavior is very positive and performances confirmed the previous research done during CS2 from Airbus D&S, core partners and partners.
+The technologies tests come from AIRFRAME, SYSTEMS, REGIONAL platforms including morphing winglets, multi-functional flaps, affordable flight control system, integrated Satcom antenna.
+The crews feedback of the aircraft behavior was positive and performances confirmed the previous research done during CS2.

-Completion of design loops activities in 2021 substantiated that High Level Objectives for the REG green conceptual aircraft can be achieved in terms of pollution and noise reduction:
+Completion of design loops activities substantiated that High Level Objectives for the REG green conceptual aircraft can be achieved in terms of pollution and noise reduction:

 •Advanced TP, 90 pax (targets are wrt.
 ATR 72, in-service during 2014, scaled to 90 Pax)